You know the feeling, right? You wonder how to deal with unrequited love.

-The object of your affections, your dreams, your fantasies, well, they just don’t feel the same way about you.
-“I like you, but just as a friend,” can be one of the saddest responses you could ever hear when declaring your love for someone you’ve been pining away for.
+The object of your affections, dreams, and fantasies, well, they just don’t feel the same way about you.
+“I like you, but just as a friend” can be one of the saddest responses you could ever hear when declaring your love for someone you’ve been pining away for.

 Wikipedia says it best: “Unrequited love is love that is not openly reciprocated or understood as such by the beloved.
 The beloved may not be aware of the admirer’s deep and strong romantic affection, or may consciously reject it.”

+Popular culture paints an emotion-filled, romantic picture of unrequited love from the lover’s point of view.
 Songs like Adele’s Someone Like You, movies like Eternal Sunshine of the Spotless Mind, and the classic comic strip Peanuts-remember Charlie Brown’s pining away for the little red-haired girl? – all show us these heroes who, in a perfect world, deserved to be loved by the object they are fixated upon.

 But these intense one-way feelings do not a happy lover make.

 Living a life where you deeply love someone who does not return these feelings is actually quite sad and lonely.